-Thank you for choosing our Downland Hide to photograph our hillside badgers.
-The open-country badger, like these, can be notoriously shy and wary creatures.
-Photographing woodland badgers, by comparison, is relatively straight forward.
-Significant time and effort has been invested over the past two years, habituating the badger clan to the hide and some feeding, as well as the comings and goings of people and vehicles.
-We hope you benefit from our labours as photographing these badgers has become a labour of love.
-They are wonderful animals to photograph!
+Thank you for choosing our field badger PhotoArks™.
+Open-country badgers, like these, can be notoriously shy and wary animals.
+Significant time and effort has been invested, habituating this hedgerow badger clan to the sound of camera shutters and regular feeding, as well as the comings and goings of people and vehicles.
+The design of these hides has been a real breakthrough as the badgers are so used to seeing similar-looking ‘pig arks’ all over the farm along with the accompanying noisy occupants inside.
+I hope you benefit from my efforts as they are wonderful animals to photograph!
+EN

 - Camera body (there is room for two side-by-side)